aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 *It's recommended that binding in the constructor method, so tht you can only bind once.
 This is better for performance of your application, especially if you implement [shouldComponentUpdate()](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) with a [shallow comparison](https://facebook.github.io/react/docs/shallow-compare.html) in the child components.*

+#### No Mixins

+No Mixins
+Unfortunately ES6 launched without any mixin support.
+Therefore, there is no support for mixins when you use React with ES6 classes.
+Instead, we're working on making it easier to support such use cases without resorting to mixins.